Welding-testing

 Welding-testing is usually understood as a destructive testing.

-Use it to certify your welders.
-Know and prove to others adequacy of procedures and of performance, show to customers that the operation is successful as expected and needed.
+Adequate reports show to customers that the welding operation is successful as expected and needed.

 How can you solve